Frequently Asked Questions:

 Further information: There are a number of websites, some of which were consulted for this site, with useful information about graduate school in philosophy.
 You can start your research here:

-The above advice was prepared by Professor Emily Carson, undergraduate academic adviser, department of Philosophy.
+The above advice was prepared by Professor Emily Carson, undergraduate academic advisor, department of Philosophy.

 The major fields of Political Science are Comparative Politics, International Relations, and Political Theory.
 These apply at both the undergraduate and graduate levels.
 In Canadian universities Canadian Politics is a separate field.
 In American universities American Politics is separate.
 Some universities also offer fields such as Political Economy, Public Administration, Policy Studies and Analysis, Political Philosophy, and Political Ideology.